-The participating agencies chose the former Employment Security Commission as the system operator, due to its expertise with large data sets and its responsibility for the unemployment insurance wage file.
+The CFS was developed in 1992 as a cooperative venture of the participating agencies under the auspices of the North Carolina State Occupational Information Coordinating Committee (NCSOICC).
+The participating agencies chose the former Employment Security Commission (ESC) as the system operator, due to its expertise with large data sets and its responsibility for the unemployment insurance wage file.
 In the initial year, a prototype matching system was developed.
 This matching system provided a mechanism whereby data submitted by an individual participating agency were matched to data submitted by each of the other agencies and to employment and wage information in the Unemployment Insurance wage file.